tanvirulislm/car-rental/README.md

 [Insert Google Drive Link to Presentation Video]

 ## Database SQL File
-The `database.sql` file is located in the project's main directory.
+The `carrent.sql` file is located in the project's main directory.
 It contains the database schema and sample data for testing.

 ## Folder Structure
 The repository contains only Laravel's standard folders and files, as per the guidelines.